-I LIVED far from the busy haunts of men, and the rumour of war or political change rarely made it to our mountain village.
-England had been the scene of monumental struggles during my early boyhood and in 2073, the last of its kings and dear friend of my father, abdicated his throne, allowing a republic to be instituted.
-He received the title of Earl of Windsor and along with it, Windsor Castle.
-His family still lived like royalty after being allotted significant estates.
-He died soon after renouncing the sceptre, leaving behind two children: a son and a daughter.
+I LIVED far from the busy haunts of men, and the rumours of war, plague, or political revolt rarely made their way to our mountain village.
+England had been the scene of monumental struggles during my childhood.
+In 2073, the dear friend of my father became the last of its kings after abdicating his throne, thereby allowing a republic to be instituted.
+While some loyalists were devastated by his proclamation, many of my people revered him for having the courage to release England from its Royal tradition.
+I fell into neither camp; I certainly felt no loyalty to the crown, and it was difficult to feel pity for the former king who had abandoned my family – especially since he received the title of Earl of Windsor and along with it, Windsor Castle and significant estates, which guaranteed that his future heirs would always live like royalty.
+He died soon after renouncing the sceptre, leaving behind his widow, a son and a daughter.

 There was a large estate belonging to this family, at Ulswater.
 It was attached to a large park that was laid out with great taste, and plentifully stocked with game.
 In the past I had often raided these preserves as the property was in a state of decay.
 When it was decided that the young Earl of Windsor would visit Cumberland, workmen swiftly arrived to restore the estate to its former glory.
 The home was returned to pristine splendour, and the park became guarded with unusual care.

-This information roused my dormant hatred and gave rise to feelings of revenge.
+This information roused my dormant hatred for the monarchy and gave rise to feelings of revenge.
 Who was this pretender to suddenly decide that all of this was his birthright?
 Remembering my father’s last miserable days, I hated everything that reminded me of the crown.
 Adrian would come triumphantly to the district from which my father had fled impoverished and broken-hearted.
 Worse yet, he would find us, the ill-fated offspring, like miserable paupers.
 I was certain that if he were ever to meet Perdita and I, that he would treat us much in the same way that his father had treated ours – with disdain and neglect.
-He would be surrounded by servants and nobles.
-All of England praised his name, like the second coming.
-If I ever came into contact with this entitled brat, I would let him know exactly how the sins of his father had caused my sister and I so much suffering.
+Of course, this would never come to pass; he would be surrounded by servants and nobles, and would likely avoid contact with commoners at all costs.
+All of England praised his name, like the second coming, which infuriated me even more.
+I vowed to myself that If I ever came into contact with this entitled brat, I would let him know exactly how the sins of his father had caused my sister and I so much suffering.

 Yet I envied him.
 His beautiful horses, his costly weapons, the praise and adoration heaped on him – all things that I believed to be rightfully mine and forcibly wrenched from me before my father’s fall from grace.